Game Name: Legend of Grimrock (2012)

 Developer: Almost Human

-Platform: Windows, OSX, Linux, iOS
+Platform: Windows, OSX, Linux, iOS (reviewed on PC)

 Categories: First Person Party Dungeon Crawler, Old School Design, Real Time Combat, Grid Based Movement, Storyphobic, Secrets, Missables, Role Playing, Stat Driven, Simple & StraightForward, Relatively Short for its Genre